sumanth-sadu/MC-optimizer/README.md

 gradient centralization.
 The analytical analysis using the toy example shows that the proposed method leads to a shorter and smoother optimization trajectory.

+# How to use
+To run on cifar-10, cifar-100 datasets
+run cifar_notebook.ipynb changing the file paths accordingly To run on Tiny-imagenet dataset run tiny_imagenet_notebook.ipynb changing the file paths accordingly

 # Citation
 Sumanth Sadu, Shiv Ram Dubey, and S. R. Sreeja, "Moment Centralization based Gradient Descent Optimizers for Convolutional Neural Networks", International Conference on Computer Vision and Machine Intelligence, 2022.